SELECTION OF QUESTIONS AND ANSWERS

 - How can I be sure that I can recover from my illness?

-- Can I learn it in four days?
+- Can I learn it in three days?
 I thought kungfu or chi kung takes years to master.

 The answers are as follows.